Title: I Believe In A Thing Called Love

 Desi Lee, a Korean-American, a student who excels with almost everything, from academics to sports and any other extra-curricular activities and a very loving and thoughtful daughter who can be a little stubborn sometimes.
 Unfortunately, I didn’t like her that much.
 Though I laughed whenever she was having her flailures (flirting failures).
 And I like that she’s not a quitter, she’s a go-getter and she’s a loving, caring and thoughtful daughter.
 I was just infuriated by her belief that we can all control everything.
 Literally, everything.
 She can also be closed-minded sometimes which I really hate.
 And to top it all, I was so detached to her.
 I just didn’t connect with her.

 Luca Dracos, an artist – a really talented one – and Desi’s love interest.
 Desi seeing him hot is something I failed to feel, see and understand.
 Yes, I agree that he’s cool just like what Desi was always saying but I just didn’t find him hot and failed to be as in love with him as Desi did.

 I love the friendship portrayed in this book.
-A Korean-American, a bisexual, and a Brown straight guy.
+A Korean-American, a Mexican-American bisexual woman, and a Brown straight guy.
 Desi, Fiona and Wes.
 They are just friendship goals for me.
 They just have that strong, honest friendship.
 And I loved the banter and puns they brought in this book.
 They’re mainly the ones who kept me entertained.